Dnyarri/PyPNM/README.md

 ## viewer.py

-Program **viewer.py** is a small illustrative utility: using *pnmlpnm* package, it reads different flavours of PGM and PPM files, and allows saving them as different types of PGM/PNM, i.e. it can read ascii PPM and write it as binary PPM or vs. Also this program shows images using *pnmlpnm* and Tkinter.
+Program **viewer.py** is a small illustrative utility: using *PyPNM* module, it reads different flavours of PGM and PPM files, and allows saving them as different types of PGM/PNM, i.e. it can read ascii PPM and write it as binary PPM or vs. Also this program shows images using *PyPNM* and Tkinter.
 No, there is no mistake: it does not feed PPM files to Tkinter directly.
-Instead, it uses nested 3D list data loaded using *pnmlpnm* to generate in-memory bytes object of PPM structure using `preview_data = pnmlpnm.list2bin(image3D, maxcolors)`, and then feeds this in-memory bytes object to Tkinter as `preview = PhotoImage(data=preview_data)` (note using *data=*, not *file=*).
+Instead, it uses nested 3D list data loaded using *PyPNM* to generate in-memory bytes object of PPM structure using `preview_data = pnmlpnm.list2bin(image3D, maxcolors)`, and then feeds this in-memory bytes object to Tkinter as `preview = PhotoImage(data=preview_data)` (note using *data=*, not *file=*).
 This way it displays, for example, ASCII PPMs or PGMs which Tkinter itself cannot handle.

 [![Example of ASCII PPM opened in Viewer.py and converted to binary ppm on the fly to be rendered with Tkinter](https://dnyarri.github.io/pypnm/viewer34.png)](https://dnyarri.github.io/pypnm.html)

-As a result, you may use *pnmlpnm* and Tkinter to visualize any data that can be represented as greyscale or RGB without huge external packages and writing files on disk; all you need is Tkinter, included into standard CPython distributions, and highly compatible pure Python *pnmlpnm.py* taking only 16 kbytes.
+Beside having simple yet fully functional GUI with mouse events handling a-la Photoshop, *viewer.py* is also capable to process command line arguments like

+`python viewer.py filename.ppm`

+for opening files.
+In theory, you may even register it as system viewer for PPM, PGM and PBM files.

 > [!NOTE]
 > This is a special Viewer version, preliminary used for development purposes (mostly for testing alpha preview).
 It incudes PNG support based on [PyPNG](https://gitlab.com/drj11/pypng).
-PyPNG is not related to PyPNM and added here thanks to developer open permission.
+PyPNG is not related to PyPNM and added here thanks to developer's open permission.

+## Conclusion

+Using *PyPNM* and Tkinter you may easily visualize any data that can be represented as greyscale or RGB images (images first and foremost), without large external packages and writing files on disk.
+Nested list data structures used by PyPNM are well suited for nested loop/map image processing.

 ## References